Skip to main content

 Proposals

 Proposals must be written in terms that educated non-experts can readily understand.
 It is important that committee reviewers outside of the discipline can understand the abstract, budget, and narrative of the proposal.
-The abstract should describe the key points of the entire proposal, as opposed to being a repetition of the project’s objectives.
-Specific elements of internal grant proposals can be found on the individual grant pages.
+The abstract should describe the key points of the entire proposal, rather than being a repetition of the project’s objectives.
+Specific elements of internal grant proposals can be found on the individual grant applications.

 Eligibility